-Bra sizing can be way confusing, no worries, I’m going to walk you through what the numbers and letters mean and how to figure out corresponding sizes.
+Bra sizing can be incredibly confusing, so we're going to walk you through what the numbers and letters mean and how to figure out corresponding sizes.
 Once you understand how bra sizing works, it will make finding a bra that fits so much easier!
 This topic is SO IMPORTANT!
 This is going to change your world!
-Let’s get started!
+Let’s get started.

 Number = Band Size

-The number in your bra size is your brand size.
-Finding your band size is really easy, all you have to do is take a soft measuring tape and measure the base of your breasts or underbust.
+The number in the bra size is your brand size.
+Finding your band size is really easy.
+All you have to do is take a soft measuring tape and measure the base of your breasts or underbust.
 You want the measuring tape to be snug and not loose when measuring.
-Once you have your measurement round it up to the nearest WHOLE number and that’s your band size!
-Yahoo!
+Once you have your measurement round it up to the nearest WHOLE number and that’s your band size.
 There is a chart below that shows you the corresponding underbust measurements with the band size.

 Bra Band Facts

 Here are some important facts about your band.
-Your band is where 90% of your support comes from.
-So it’s VERY VERY VERY IMPORTANT that your band is fitting correctly.
+Your band is where 90% of your breast support comes from, so it’s VERY VERY VERY IMPORTANT that your band is fitting correctly.
 What I mean by fitting “correctly” is that it should fit snug on the loosest set of hooks when you first try it on.
-The reason why you want the band to be snug on the loosest set of hooks is so you can tighten the band as it stretches out.
-The other reason is so the bra will last you longer.
+You want the band to be snug on the loosest set of hooks so you can tighten the band as it stretches out.
+The other reason is the bra will fit you longer.

-When you buy a correct fitting bra it’s going to be really really snug at first, don’t worry it won’t be like that forever.
+When you buy a correct fitting bra, it’s going to feel quite snug at first.
+Don’t worry, it won’t be like that forever.
 It will take a couple of days of wear for the band to ease a bit.

 When trying on bras, if you have to hook the back to the tightest set of hooks for it to be snug, you need to go down a band size or try on a different bra.
 Some bras have stretchier material in the band then others.

 There are two tests you can do to see if your band is fitting correctly.